timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 43-NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION COMMISSIONED OFFICER CORPS/SUBCHAPTER III-SEPARATION AND RETIREMENT OF OFFICERS.md

 #### (c) Other conditions, requirements, and administrative provisions
 * The provisions of subsections (f), (g), and (h) of section 1174 of title 10 shall apply to separation pay under this section in the same manner as such provisions apply to separation pay under that section.

+#### (d) Exception
+* An officer discharged for twice failing selection for promotion to the next higher grade is not entitled to separation pay under this section if the officer—

+  * (1) expresses a desire not to be selected for promotion; or

+  * (2) requests removal from the list of selectees.

 ### §3043.
 Mandatory retirement for age
 #### (a) Officers below grade of rear admiral (lower half)